-Deborah A. DeCotis, 69, has extensive investment banking, management, oversight and board experience.
+Deborah A. DeCotis, 70, has served as one of our directors since April 2022. has extensive investment banking, management, oversight and board experience.
 Ms. DeCotis is a retired managing director at Morgan Stanley & Co., Inc. and held several management and director positions with Morgan Stanley & Co., Inc. from June 1974 until December 2016.
 Since June 2014, Ms. DeCotis has served as a member of the board of directors of PIMCO Closed-End Funds and since January 2019, has served as its chairperson.
 Ms. DeCotis served as a director on the Allianz Global Investors Capital LLC - Multi-Fund Board from June 2011 until July 2021.
 From March 2017 until July 2021, Ms. DeCotis served as a member of the board of directors of Watford Holdings Ltd., formerly a NASDAQ-listed company.
 From July 2002 until July 2007, Ms. DeCotis served as a member of the board of directors of Armor Holdings, Inc., formerly a New York Stock Exchange-listed company, as well as a member of its audit committee and governance committee.
 She also served as the executive vice-president for Sotheby Holdings, Inc. from December 1999 until September 2001.
 She has served as a trustee of Smith College since June 2016 and as chairperson of the Smith College's Investment Committee since June 2021.
 Ms. DeCotis previously served as a trustee on the board of Stanford University and also served as co-chair of the Special Projects Committee at Memorial Sloane Kettering Hospital.
 Ms. DeCotis holds a B.A. in Mathematics from Smith College and an M.B.A. from the Stanford Graduate School of Business, from which she graduated with distinction as a Miller Scholar.
-Based upon Ms. DeCotis' extensive senior executive experience in the investment banking industry as well as her significant board and oversight experiences serving as a member of the boards and committees of public as well as private companies, the Company believes that Ms. DeCotis has the requisite set of skills to serve as a Board or Board committee member of the Company.
+Based upon Ms. DeCotis' extensive senior executive experience in the investment banking industry as well as her significant board and oversight experiences serving as a member of the boards and committees of public as well as private companies, including as a member of the Company's Compensation Committee, the Company believes that Ms. DeCotis has the requisite set of skills to serve as a Board or Board committee member of the Company.